 - There are different header categories: General header, Request header, Response header and Entity header.

-- Find out what category the header you are about to document is.
+- Find the category the header you are about to document.

 - Go to an existing header reference page that has the same category.

 - All header pages live under this tree: /docs/Web/HTTP/Headers/